 Long ago, the prosperity of Gujarat state enticed people from the surrounding states, thus becoming a target of various Muslim tribes who made annual raids to the region for many years.
 The Islamic rulers reached their greatest power under the Moghal dynasty and overtook the Gujarat kingdom by the end of the thirteenth century.
 However, the Hindu Maratha fought the Moghals and also established an empire in Gujarat.
 While war continued between these and other groups over the Gujarat territory, the British rose to power by 1817.
 Attempting to mend what the Maratha left behind, they began dispersing farmland to the settlers.

-Although other Bhil tribes (the Dubla, the Chodhari, and the Dhodia) live in the same region as the Gamti, they live in separate villages.
-Neither the Dhodia nor the Gamti intermarry with other groups.
+Although other Bhil tribes (the Dubla, the Chodhari, and the Dhodia) live in the same region as the Gamit, they live in separate villages.
+Neither the Dhodia nor the Gamit intermarry with other groups.
 However, they do make exceptions by marrying the Chodhari Bhil.
 Cross-cousin marriages are also permitted.
 The men have more than one wife when they can afford it.
 The wives are "bought" while they are still young girls.
 At the wedding parties, it is customary for the men, rather than the women, to sing.

 What Are Their Beliefs?